 - Start your party earlier so that it can finish earlier

-- Turn the music down by 10pm to ensure the music is not audible inside your neighbours home after this time
+- Turn the music down by 10pm to ensure that it is not audible inside your neighbour’s home after this time

-Complaints concerning excessive noise can result in the police or council seizing equipment and fines in excess of $1000.
+Complaints concerning excessive noise can result in the police or City seizing equipment and fines in excess of $1,000.

 Noise from air conditioners can disturb neighbours.
 The noise can disrupt sleep, interfere with normal daily activities and can have significant impacts on people’s health.
 Installation of an air conditioner that emits unreasonable noise is illegal.
 Before installing an air conditioning unit it is important to consider whether the location is likely to have an unreasonable impact on your neighbours.
 Air conditioners should not be located adjacent to neighbours windows, bedrooms or living areas.
 The best location for refrigerative air conditioners is generally facing the front or rear yard.
-Placing the unit at the side of the house close to a neighbours house is likely to create excessive noise, as the noise is trapped and reflected between the walls and the eaves of the houses.
+Placing the unit at the side of the house close to a neighbour’s house is likely to create excessive noise.

 The City of South Perth may require relocation of a noisy air conditioner or modification to reduce the noise if the air conditioner does not comply with the Regulations.

 If you are using power tools such as saws and drills, use them at times and places that will minimise annoyance to your neighbours.
 The best places are inside enclosed garages, in your house or behind a barrier and out of direct sight to neighbours’ windows and doors.